 Yet, I remember and immediately dissecting my body, my face, and my posture.
 I was too worn out to feel angry, so I sank into frustration, and most of all, sadness.

 I couldn’t see the beauty — I just saw tired eyes, a too-subtle smile, and me hiding my 38 year old body in boxy clothes.
 I saw woman dying to climb out from behind those extra pounds I was carrying on my frame.

-That was not who I wanted to be or how I wanted to see myself.
-And it certainly wasn’t the woman I envisioned I’d be when I’d graduated with those friends 25 years ago.
+That was not who I wanted to be or how I wanted to see myself — and not just on the outside, but the inside, too.

 When I got quiet with myself and let my mind mesh with my heart, I heard the answer: “No. And how do you want to change this, Laura?”

 “I felt stuck because I didn’t fully believe I could create the life I wanted.
 It was time to let go of the past making me who I am.
 The biggest shift came when Laura asked me this: “Do you want that to define who you are?”
 That was a major turning point for me; I decided I didn’t want to be a victim in my own life.”